DOI10.47051/OLRJ4211

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),911 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet zgap honors the ‘Zoological Society for the Conservation of Species and Populations’ (ZGAP), a program seeking to conserve unknown but highly endangered species and their natural habitats throughout the world.
 The ZGAP grant program supports the fieldwork of young scientists who are eager to implement and start conservation projects in their home countries.1

-See it in the wild: ZGAP Ground Snakes can be seen with almost complete certainty around the towns El Chaco and Borja, especially if the search includes turning over rocks and logs in pastures near forest border.
+See it in the wild: ZGAP Ground Snakes can be seen with almost complete certainty around the towns El Chaco and Borja, especially if the search includes turning over rocks and logs in pastures near the forest border.
 These snakes can also be located by scanning the forest floor and leaf-litter along trails and dirt roads at night.

 Acknowledgments: Special thanks to Dr. Arne Schulze for supporting the discovery of Atractus zgap through the Zoological Society for the Conservation of Species and Populations (ZGAP).
 AA is grateful to Diego Piñán for providing information on the natural history of this elusive species.